Gerg-L/spicetify-nix/docs/EXTENSIONS.md

 Adds a page that shows your listening history.

+### betterGenres

+See what genres the current song is.

 ### lastfm

 Integration with last.fm.
 Login to show your listening stats for a song, and get